-See "OnePlace Systems Monitor Panel" in Appliances section for further information on the monitor panel and checking tank levels.
-See "Tank Capacities" for your model in Introduction section.
+See Systems Monitor Panel in Section 4- Appliances for further information on the monitor panel and checking tank levels.

+See Specifications in Section 1-Introduction for tank capacities for your model.

-WATER LINE & TANK DRAIN VALVES
+WATER LINE AND TANK DRAIN VALVES

 The water drain valves are used to drain water from the water tank and the water supply lines when preparing the motor home for storage or when sanitizing the water system.